sonbarse17/e-commerce-microservices/README.md

 # E-Commerce Microservices Platform

-A complete e-commerce platform built with microservices architecture using Angular, Spring Boot, and AWS RDS.
+A complete e-commerce platform built with microservices architecture using Angular, Spring Boot, and MySQL.

 ## Project Structure